Below are some frequently asked questions, which new and current students may find helpful.

 Where do I find information about having visitors to stay in College, hosting parties in College, security and personal safety in College, fire precautions, and other information about living in College accommodation?

-Sections E.2 and E.3 of the Handbook state all the rules and your responsibilities in these areas, and how the College seeks to protect all its students and provide a safe living and study environment.
+Sections E.2 and E.3 of the Student Handbook state all the rules and your responsibilities in these areas, and how the College seeks to protect all its students and provide a safe living and study environment.

 How do I use the Library?